13 Oct 8 Proven Strategies for Great Digital learning Implementations

 2. Launch appropriately

-You don’t need a big, bells-and-whistles event, but it’s a good idea to build anticipation through your communications before your initiative is launched.
+You don’t need a big, bells-and-whistles event, but it’s a good idea to build anticipation through your communications before your digital coaching initiative is launched.
 And then some form of official notice of a starting point is really important to carve out space for the program in the minds of your learners.
 Here is a continuum of options from low to high touch:

 • Share a launch video via email or internal social network